dimajix/flowman/docs/concepts/lifecycle.md

 ## Built In Lifecycles

-Some of the execution phases can be performed in a meaningful way one after the other.
+Some execution phases can be performed in a meaningful way one after the other.
 Such a sequence of phases is called *lifecycle*.
 Flowman has the following lifecycles built in:

 ### Build